 - Opportunities to participate on committees, board of directors, and as the officers of the association

 As an administrator, you will be able to develop your own knowledge and abilities, identify development opportunities for your faculty and collaborate with colleagues in an international forum.
 Opportunities include:

 - Leadership opportunities and international recognition.

 - An organization to network, brainstorm, and meet collaborators for educational scholarship, and compliance with accreditation standards.

 - Sharing experiences with colleagues who have similar positions at their institutions.

-- Faculty development: my faculty get to interact and network with peers who experts in the fields of curriculum design, assessment, evaluation, student academic development.
+- Faculty development: my faculty get to interact and network with peers who are experts in the fields of curriculum design, assessment, evaluation, and student academic development.